cppforlife/knctl/docs/cmd/knctl_deploy.md

 ```
   -a, --annotation strings                      Set annotation (format: key=value) (can be specified multiple times)
+      --build-arg stringArray                   Set build argument (format: key=value) (can be specified multiple times)
       --build-timeout duration                  Set timeout for building stage (Knative Build has a 10m default)
+      --config-map-mount strings                Mount a config map as a volume (format: configmap-name=/mount/path) (can be specified multiple times)
       --container-concurrency int               Set container concurrency (default unspecified)
   -d, --directory string                        Set source code directory
+      --dry-run                                 Dry run
   -e, --env stringArray                         Set environment variable (format: ENV_KEY=value) (can be specified multiple times)
+      --env-all-from-config-map strings         Set environment variables as all key-value in a config map (format: config-map-name) (can be specified multiple times)
       --env-config-map strings                  Set environment variable from a config map (format: ENV_KEY=config-map-name/key) (can be specified multiple times)
       --env-secret strings                      Set environment variable from a secret (format: ENV_KEY=secret-name/key) (can be specified multiple times)
       --generate-name                           Set to generate name